IMGIITRoorkee/prompt_chat/USAGE.md

 Use `leave-server server_name` to leave a server.
 Note that you must relinquish your ownership rights using `change-ownership` first before leaving a server if you are its owner.
 ### Kickout users from server
 Use `kickout-member server_name user_name` to kickout a member from a server.
 Note that you must be an owner/moderator for this.
+### Delete User
+User `delete-user` to delete the current user permanently from everywhere.